CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope

 \subsection{Measuring the dust mass and spatial distribution of dust grains in galaxy clusters}

 Clusters are formed hierarchically through mergers and the accretion of unbound intercluster gas.
 Infalling galaxies experience tidal distortions and ram pressure, leading to increased rates of star formation and the stripping of enriched gas and dust \citep{Sarazin88}.
 This process can potentially enrich the ICM with warm dust grains, which are stochastically heated by collisions with hot electrons and re-emit the absorbed energy in the far-infrared \citep{Ostriker73, Dwek1990}.
 However, the lifetime of dust grains in the ICM is highly uncertain.
 In the cores of galaxy clusters, dust grains can be destroyed efficiently by thermal sputtering \citep{Draine79} while estimated grain lifetimes in the outskirts of clusters reach several billion years \citep{Dwek92,Vogelsberger19}.
 Dust in the ICM has been observed statistically by stacking FIR images of large cluster samples \citep[e.g.,][]{Montier05,Giard08,planck_dust,Planck_dust_SED}.
 These observations point to a low dust-to-gas mass ratio of around $10^{-4}$ and an SED similar to those of local star-forming galaxies \citep{Planck_dust_SED, Erler18}.
 However, there is no conclusive evidence for the presence of dust in the ICM of local galaxy clusters.
 Recent theoretical work suggests that the majority of dust grains in clusters at low and intermediate redshifts is instead bound in starforming cluster galaxies \citep{Gjergo20}.
-Besides FIR emission from star-forming galaxies and dust grains in the ICM, clusters act as powerful lenses of the cosmic infrared background .